Reindeer and Lapland

-Up close, reindeer are gentle, placid creatures and your excursions will give you a chance to enjoy them in their natural environment.
-The guides and herders are always readily available to answer any questions you may have and are keen to share their stories.
-You must never ask a reindeer herder how many animals they have however as it is effectively like asking for their salary.
+Up close, reindeer are gentle, placid creatures and your encounters will give you a chance to enjoy them in their natural environment.
+The guides and herders are on hand to answer any questions and can share stories about their life here.
+However, you must never ask a reindeer herder how many animals they have as it’s effectively like asking for their salary!

-We believe strongly in the importance of responsible travel and try to promote cultural experiences such as these in order for our guests to get to know some of the traditions of Lapland.
+We strongly believe in the importance of responsible travel and try to promote cultural experiences such as our reindeer safaris in order for our guests to get to know some of the traditions of Lapland.
 It also helps you form a stronger connection to the location you’re in when you immerse yourself in the culture.